cisagov/LME/docs/markdown/logging-guidance/cloud.md

 # Logging Made Easy in the cloud

-This page attempts to answer some FAQ and around deploying LME in the cloud.
+This page answers some common FAQ about deploying LME in the cloud.

 ## Does LME run in the cloud?
 Yes, LME is a client-server model and accommodates both on-premises and cloud deployments, allowing organizations to host LME on local or cloud service provider (CSP) infrastructure.